byomkesh99/cdk_hashicups/README.md

+# Running Hashicups as Provider to play with fun APIs and ordering coffees.

+To setup the environment, I have used CentOS Linux OS 7.9 as OS, with installing packages, Python, NodeJS, PNPM package manager, Docker, Git, Typescript (TS), Terraform, CDKTF (Cloud Development Kit for Terraform).

+Prerequisite:
+We should have installed the following packages with version in the system:

+* Docker v(20.10.21),
+* PNPM v8.5.0,
+* Node v16.14.0,
+* Python version should be >=3.6.0 (Python 3.7.3)
+* Typescript(Version 4.9.5)
+* CDKTF v0.16.1
+* Terraform v1.4.6
+* Git

 # Yassir take-home platform engineering challenge

 **Note**: Do not **fork** this repository.
 Just clone it locally.
 We do not accept pull requests.